Bohumín arson attack: Perpetrator

 Police arrested Zdeněk Konopka in front of the building and two days later charged him with multiple murder and public endangerment.

 According to the remand request filed by State Attorney Michal Król, the perpetrator had planned the attack in advance.
 He consumed alcohol in order to strengthen his resolve, filled two plastic bottles with gasoline at a nearby petrol station, and went to the flat with full knowledge of the birthday party that was taking place inside.
 The perpetrator stood in front of the entrance doors with open bottles of gasoline in each hand and rang the doorbell.
 A female, whose name was withheld in the publicly released remand request, opened the doors.
 Thereafter, the perpetrator threw one of the open bottles at the female victim, who reacted by slamming the doors shut.
 The perpetrator then poured the remaining gasoline onto the doors, with some of it pouring under the doors into the flat, and set it on fire.
 The perpetrator suffered burn wounds on his hands and legs.
 He went outside where he was confronted by the police and immediately arrested.

 The Karviná district court ordered his remand on 11 August.

 The perpetrator had four prior criminal convictions, two of them for violent crimes.
 He was known for aggression, as well as high consumption of alcohol.
 Several weeks before the arson attack, the perpetrator threatened his wife and son with a gas pistol at a nearby lake.
 Police didn't seek the perpetrator's remand at the time as the weapon used was not suitable to cause injury (the perpetrator could not legally possess a real firearm due to his criminal record).
 After the incident, the perpetrator's wife moved to the son's flat.
 Police investigation into this incident was still open at the time of the arson attack.

 Police response

 Initial investigations conducted by the police revealed that the fire was deliberately set and concluded the incident was an arson attack.
 The motive was said to be a conflict within the family.
-Police officials detained Konopka, who is accused in connection with the incident, and during an interview with Česká televize, regional police chief Tomáš Kužel compared the incident to the 2013 Frenštát pod Radhoštěm explosion which eventually killed seven people.
+Police officials detained Konopka, who was accused of setting the fire, and during an interview with Česká televize, regional police chief Tomáš Kužel compared the incident to the 2013 Frenštát pod Radhoštěm explosion which killed seven people.